 This can really frustrate the interviewer and they may wonder if the person you will be reporting to will have to constantly reiterate what they are asking you to do.

-Asking about money, especially at first interview - is a no, no!
-If you are using an agency they are acting as a “consultant” so it's up to them to negotiate and talk about salary.
+Asking about remuneration packages, especially at first interview - is a no, no!
+If you are using an agency they are acting as a 'consultant' so it's up to them to negotiate and talk about salary.
 By asking about salary at an early stage, it can give the impression you are most interested in what is in it for you and they'll question your loyalty if a slightly higher salary is on offer elsewhere.

 9. Any Questions?